ErwinsExpertise/cert-manager-webhook-vultr/README.md

 There are a few things required before you can start using `cert-manager-webhook-vultr`.

-- Helm v3+ is required to install the `cert-manager-webhook-vultr` charts
+- Helm v3+ is required to install the `cert-manager-webhook-vultr` charts.
 - [Cert-Manager](https://cert-manager.io/docs/) needs to be running on your cluster prior.

 ## Installation